greenbes/best-practice-docs/engineering/best-practices-python.md

 - Use `uv` to manage virtual environments and project dependencies.
 - To create a new virtual environment, run `uv venv` in the project root.
     - If a directory named `.venv` is present in the project root, this is not necessary
-- Activate the virtual environment with by running `source .venv/bin/activate` in the shell.
+- Activate the virtual environment by running `source .venv/bin/activate` in the shell.
 - Install project dependencies within the virtual environment using `uv pip install <module_name>`.
 - Export dependencies to a `requirements.txt` file using `uv freeze`.
 - Install dependencies from `requirements.txt` with `uv install -r requirements.txt`.